chrisw-tracer/envoy-gcp-iap-proxy/README.md

 # envoy-gcp-iap-proxy
 A simple Go service for Envoy external auth and GCP Identity Aware Proxy

-I have been working with Google Cloud's identity aware proxy for a number of years, one of the ongoing challenges has been how to deal with third party applications that don't integrate with it natively, especially when programmatic access is required.

-On a recent project this created an issue specically when using a self-hosted deployment of Hashicorp Vault, a number of issues had been raised over the years for Vault to support GCP IAP but to no avail.

 ## How this solves the Vault <> GCP IAP Issue
 This service works in tandem with Envoy proxy's external authz server, using Envoy as an in-cluster forward proxy for Vault.